bjornar-borgersen-statnett/bjornar-borgersen-statnett/README.md

 - 👋 Hi, I’m @bjornar-borgersen-statnett
-- 👀 I’m interested in: ...
+- 👀 I’m interested in: Everything
 - 🌱 I’m currently learning: Everything
 - 💞️ I’m looking to collaborate on: Nothing
-- 📫 How to reach me: ...
+- 📫 How to reach me: Pigeon post
-- 😄 Pronouns: Bjørnar
-- ⚡ Fun fact: Dogs don't eat cats
+- ⚡ Fun fact: I make good spaghetti code

 <!---
 bjornar-borgersen-statnett/bjornar-borgersen-statnett is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.